cognitive-catalyst/cognitive-catalyst/CommunityStandards.md

 ##1.3 Concept and Functionality
 A Catalyst project must meet the following standards:
 - [ ] The project should make it easier to develop Watson-powered apps.
-It should
+It should do one of:
   - [ ] automate tasks,
   - [ ] simplify tasks,
   - [ ] facilitate integration for a Watson service, or
-  - [ ] act as a library for other Catalyst projects.
+  - [ ] act as a library for another Catalyst project.
 - [ ] The project is universal.
 It is not only usable by specific users, with specific content, or on specific Watson instances.
 - [ ] The project does not use the unsupported private APIs
 - [ ] The project is unlikely to cause unintentional irreparable damage to an instance.